-- Gratuitous German - We have places such as Spielburg and a band of brigands with the motto "Brigands Uber Alles", as well as a brigand trio called "Die Drei Knochelkopfen".
+- Gratuitous German: We have places such as Spielburg note and Zauberberg note .
+There's also a band of brigands with the motto "Brigands Uber Alles"note , as well as a brigand trio called "Die Drei Knochelkopfen".
 The thieves' password in the VGA version Is Always Schwertfisch, and the random passwords in the EGA version are mostly German words.

 - Also, you can slip and fall from 'arry the 'ermit's front porch if you try to run while standing on it, as it's slippery due to the spray from the adjacent waterfall.